allesklar/tkh_admin_panel/README.md

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.

-Please note that this gem is still in its embryonic phase.
+Please note that this gem is still in its infancy.
 I'm just getting started.

 ## Installation